Your First Week

 4. Update your contact information and enroll to receive ND Alert Notifications in insideND

-In insideND, click the My Resources tab and look for the channel entitled Personal Information.
-Follow the links to update your contact and emergency contact information.
+In insideND, use the View and Update Emergency Contact(s) task and View and Update Address(es) and Phone(s) task to update your contact information.
 Click here for more information regarding ND Alert.

 5. Explore other links in insideND